uoyniXnaH/AXL-SKILL/README.md

 ## auto_drill_legend
 To complete the drill legend automatically.
 The characters of drills are alphabetically ordered, and figures are all cross(20x20).

-## cell_automaton
+## cellular_automaton
-As its name, a program of cell automaton.
+As its name, a program of cellular automaton.
 This program is just for fun, no practical use in Allegro.
 It is a prototype that will execute automatically and stop after be saved(to set such a trigger is easy).
 The program will become slow when there are too much cells, because axlDeleteObject is slow.

 ## class_map
 This is a module that create a form with current class/subclass table.
 The color and vis-status are also real-time and changeable.
 Generally its function is close to one in the options bar.
 Cadence SKILL supports mapping class/subclass at the options bar, however form can not be utilized with such function, this module is developed for this.